Leaders To Be Proud Of Awards

 By: Nina Rakic

-Q: What advice do you wish had when you were an undergraduate student?
+Q: What advice do you wish you had when you were finishing your first of three degrees?

 * * *

 This has been an Out On Bay Street Sneak Peek into the Speaker Series for the 2017 conference.
-If you’d like to learn more about Ken, his robust work experience within marketing and the challenges he’s overcome as an out LGBTQ+ professional click here and buy your ticket now.
-Ken will be speaking at the Gala Dinner on September 16th.
+If you’d like to learn more about Lucy and her international career click here and buy your ticket now.
+Lucy will be speaking at the Networking Lunch on Saturday September 16th.